DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Actions and Turn Time/Basic Actions/Communicate.md

 	- Examples would be to pacify a hostile [[Core Rules/Characters and Rolling/Character\|Character]] or to try and intimidate a group of [[Core Rules/Characters and Rolling/Character\|Characters]] into fleeing.

 ### Notes
-A [[Core Rules/Characters and Rolling/Character\|Character]] cannot Communicate with another [[Core Rules/Characters and Rolling/Character\|Character]] that cannot hear them in any way relay information.
+A [[Core Rules/Characters and Rolling/Character\|Character]] cannot Communicate with another [[Core Rules/Characters and Rolling/Character\|Character]] that cannot hear them in any way or relay information.